webplatform/docs/css/properties/transform/index.md

 }}
 }}
 {{Notes_Section
-|Notes=Any value other than ‘none’ for the transform results in the creation of both a stacking context and a containing block.
+|Notes=Any value other than "none" results in the creation of both a stacking context and a containing block.
 The containing block is for fixed positioned descendants.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification